astroumd/admit/doc/tutorial.md

        mkdir testdata
        mv ../*.fits testdata

-otherwise this will do the same thing, albeit a bit slower
+otherwise, the following command will do the same thing, albeit a bit slower

        make testdata